Skip to main content

 Tried: Placing the shellcode after the padding instead of at the start of the buffer

-If you write padding first and shellcode after the return address, the shellcode lands beyond the saved return address and may be clobbered by the return address write itself or lie in a region the CPU treats differently.
-The return address must point to the start of the buffer, so shellcode must begin at byte zero of the payload for the jump to land correctly.
+Put the padding first and the shellcode after the return address, and the shellcode sits past the saved return address, where the return address write may clobber it or the CPU may treat the region differently.
+The return address points at the buffer start, so the shellcode has to begin at byte zero of the payload.

 Tried: Using a 32-bit execve shellcode on this 64-bit binary

-32-bit shellcode uses int 0x80 and 32-bit register conventions (eax, ebx, ecx, edx) to invoke execve.
-On a 64-bit kernel running a 64-bit ELF, int 0x80 invokes the 32-bit syscall table with different syscall numbers and argument registers.
-The execve syscall number differs between the two ABIs, so 32-bit shellcode either calls the wrong syscall or passes arguments in the wrong registers, producing SIGSEGV or ENOSYS instead of a shell.
+32-bit shellcode invokes execve through int 0x80 with eax, ebx, ecx, and edx.
+On a 64-bit kernel running a 64-bit ELF, int 0x80 hits the 32-bit syscall table, which uses different numbers and argument registers.
+The execve number differs between the two ABIs, so the shellcode either calls the wrong syscall or passes arguments in the wrong registers, giving SIGSEGV or ENOSYS instead of a shell.

 Learn more